-Hygiene led the natural health movement of the 19th century which resulted in the famous improvement to public health of the 19th century.
+Hygiene led the natural health movement of the 19th century which resulted in the famous improvement to public health then.
 Medicine, funded through Rockefeller’s pharmaceutical interests, opposed hygiene while taking credit for this.
-Medicine made war on hygiene’s exponents, institutions, and full teachings through propaganda, lobbying, and prosecution.
-It covered its tracks by using hygiene’s mistaken emphasis on toxemia to reduce hygiene to the idea of cleanliness.
+Medicine made war on hygiene’s exponents, institutions, and full teachings through propaganda, lobbying, and prosecution, nearly destroying hygiene.
+Medicine covered its tracks by using hygiene’s mistaken emphasis on toxemia to reduce hygiene to the idea of cleanliness.
 Thus few know the real story.

 Nonetheless, hygiene remains the most effective and influential approach to health and healing in world history.
 It now benefits nearly every person on the planet several times a day with the understanding that fresh air, pure water, regular bathing and exercise, and nutritious food are matters of course in a healthy life.
 With the advent of a hygienic psychology and the astounding self-healing power of the organism in darkness, hygiene’s influence will increase exponentially.
 So I am leaving behind the special name, Natural Hygiene, to reclaim the word, hygiene, for our tradition.